elasticluster/elasticluster/docs/configure.rst

 +++++++++++++++

-From the horizon web interface you can download a file containing your EC2 credentials by logging in in your provider web interface and clicking on:
+From the horizon web interface you can download a file containing your EC2 credentials by logging into your provider web interface and clicking on:

 "*settings*"